 Genital warts are also called condyloma.
 This disease is spread by skin-to-skin contact, mainly during sex.
 Genital warts are caused by a virus called Human Papilloma Virus or HPV.
 It is transmitted through contact with genital skin or mucosal areas and secretions, sores, and ulcers of an infected person.
 The warts can be bumps.
 Or you may not be able to see them at all.
 The warts grow in or around the sex organs.
 Some people notice no symptoms.
 Other people notice itching, pain, or bleeding.

 Warts you can see can be treated.
-But the disease never goes away.
+But the virus never goes away.

 Home treatments do not cure warts.